This article will help you read and understand your pathology report for adenocarcinoma of the prostate.

 Patients will be offered treatment (surgery or radiation) at the first sign that the prostate cancer has progressed or if it has changed into a more aggressive type of tumour (pathologists call this ‘transformation’).

-Why is this important?
 Active surveillance avoids invasive treatments for low-risk cancer that is growing slowly.

-The tumour quantification is the percentage of the prostate replaced by cancer cells.
+Tumour quantification is the percentage of the prostate replaced by cancer cells.
 This gives an estimate of how big the tumour is.
 Your pathology report will describe how many tissue samples show cancer cells.
 Your report will also describe what percentage of each sample was replaced by cancer cells.

-Why is this important?
 This information will help your doctor and you decide which treatment options are best for you.

 Extraprostatic extension describes cancer cells that have moved outside of the prostate and into the tissue surrounding the prostate.
 If cancer cells are seen in the tissue outside of the prostate, it will be described in your report.

-Why is this important?
 Extraprostatic extension is associated with worse prognosis and is used to determine the tumour stage (see Pathologic stage below).